GeorgeCiesinski/blog/_posts/2020-11-21-Data Visualization with Python.markdown

 A comprehensive library for creating static, animated, and interactive visualizations in python.

+## seaborn

+A python data visualization library based on matplot lib.
+It provides a different API than matplotlib.

 ## pickle

 A library that serializes and deserializes a Python object structure.
 Serialization, or "pickling" converts an object into a bytestream, and deserialization, or "unpickling" converts a bytestream into an object.
 This library is not secure and should only be used on data you trust.